NethermindEth/hardhat-warp/README.md

 The hardhat-warp framework overwrites parts of hardhat so that it uses Warp and StarkNet instead of solc and Ethereum.

-NOTE: hardhat-warp is in beta and there might be bugs with this.
-Please open issues and reach out to us on our [discord](https://discord.gg/cPqaZXev7P).
+NOTE: hardhat-warp is in beta and there might be bugs.
+Please open issues or reach out to us on our [discord](https://discord.gg/cPqaZXev7P).

+## Template for new project

+If you're setting up a new project you can use [this repository](https://github.com/swapnilraj/hardhat-warp-template) as template.

 ## Installing dependencies

 Install the required dependencies in the hardhat project:

 ```
-yarn add @nethermindeth/harhdhat-warp
-yarn add @shardlabs/starknet-hardhat-plugin
+yarn add @nethermindeth/harhdhat-warp @shardlabs/starknet-hardhat-plugin
 ```

 If the project doesn't already have `@typechain/hardhat`; then you will need to install them: